On a general Kac-Rice formula for the measure of a level set: Examples

-By definition of the Poisson process, conditional to $\mathcal P =p $, the $ \tau_i$'s are i.i.d. with a uniform distribution on $(-\eta,\eta)^d$.
-Each term of the sum can be computed by means of Proposition \ref{p:sum}.
+By definition of the Poisson process, given that $\mathcal P =p $, the $ \tau_i$'s are i.i.d. with a uniformly distributed over $(-\eta,\eta)^d$.
+Each term of the sum can be computed by means of Theorem \ref{p:sum}.

 Let us check the condition of this proposition.
-Under the condition $\{ \mathcal P =p\}$, $ H'_t$ is a $(2p,1)$ matrix, which is of full rank unless all its elements are zero.
-A sufficient condition to avoid that is, for example, for all $t$:
+Under the condition $\{ \mathcal P =p\}$, the matrix $ H'_t$ is a $(2p,1)$ matrix, which is of full rank unless all its elements are zero.
+A sufficient condition to avoid this scenario is, for all $t$:

-where $\tau$ is uniformly distributed on $K$.
-As a conclusion, Proposition \ref{p:sum}. can be applied conditionally to $ \mathcal P$.
+where $\tau$ is uniformly distributed on $(-\eta,\eta)^d$.
+As a conclusion, Theorem \ref{p:sum}. can be applied conditionally to $ \mathcal P$.

-Happy end: Finally by de-conditioning, we get the usual expression: \eqref{e:krf:dD} holds true for every $u \neq 0$ as soon as the conditional expectation has been defined by all the process above.
+Finally by de-conditioning, we obtain that the usual expression: \eqref{e:krf:dD} holds true for every $u \neq 0$ as long as the conditional expectation has been defined by all the process above.

 \begin{appendix}